zcaiElvis/LeadershipGender/README.md

 ## Code for the manuscript "Organizational leadership gender differences in medical schools and affiliated universities."

-Primary analysis can be found in <vignette.R>
+Primary analysis can be found in <analysis.R>

 Processed data can be found in <data/processed/>